-HABC require that assessors of this qualification hold a qualification in the relevant subject area as specified in the nominated tutors section above.
+HABC requires that assessors of this qualification hold a qualification in the relevant subject area as specified in the 'nominated tutors' section above.
 It is not a requirement that assessors of this qualification hold a formal assessing qualification, however it is recognised as good practice.